5 Tips to Cure Your 'Yips'

 It’s a real problem because that’s the size of her board of directors.
 Why does this happen?
 There’s no rational explanation.
 She knows intellectually that she’s capable of handling this size group, but her mind and body still respond with anxiety.

-The good news is that after working together for 18 months she is in a solid comfort zone.
+The good news is that after we worked together for a few months she found her comfort zone and has not relapsed.

-I’ll wager that you’ve experienced something similar in your life, perhaps a completely blank mind during a presentation.
+I’ll wager that you’ve experienced something similar in your life, perhaps the inability to answer even a simple question during your presentation.
 It happens.

-While there’s no easy answer to this complex problem, I want to share a few tips for easing your path forward:
+While there’s no easy answer to this complex problem, here are five tips to cure your yips:

 1. Realize you’re not alone